SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

 - Concatenate your PID prefix and the uuid to create the full PID ` 1000/$SUFFIX `

-We now have an opaque string which is unique to our resolver (1000/$SUFFIX ) since the prefix is unique (handed out by administrators of the resolver).
+Since the prefix is unique and we employed a uuid to create the suffix, we now have an opaque string which is unique to our resolver (1000/$SUFFIX).

 The URL in the CURL request:
 ```